grpc/grpc.github.io/docs/quickstarts/objective-c-quickstart.md

 }
 ```

-Note that we made the second RPC call with the new gRPC service SayHelloAgain defined above.

 ## Build and run

-We first terminate the server process already running in the background:
+First terminate the server process already running in the background:
 ```sh
 $ pkill greeter_server
 ```

-With current directory being `examples/cpp/helloworld`, build and run the server with the
+Then in directory `examples/cpp/helloworld`, build and run the updated server with the
 following commands:

 ```sh